saksham583/Superstore-Dashboard/README.md

 To use this dashboard, simply view the provided image file (`superstore_snapshot.png`) to see the visualizations and key metrics.
 This snapshot can be used for quick reference or analysis of the superstore's performance.

-## Contributing

-If you have any suggestions or improvements for the dashboard, feel free to open an issue or submit a pull request.
-We welcome contributions to enhance the dashboard's functionality and visual appeal.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgments

-- Thanks to the team for providing the data and insights.
-- Special thanks to the contributors who helped in creating and refining the dashboard.